changuniuni/2023-CSE364-SE-Group7/README.md

 <hr/>

-#### 4. Feature 3
+#### Feature 3: Browsing professor information and their course-open history
-* This feature shows professors' information such that introductions to labs, email, office phone  and courses taken.
+Third feature shows professors' information.
+Theses includes introductions to labs, email, office phone.
+And with association of Feature 2, user can browse professor's history of course opened by them.
+Following insturctions will help you understand the feature.

 * First, we can see the list of professors in CSE major.
 ```bash
 curl -X GET http://localhost:8080/professors